Growing Beyond Earth: Maker Contest

 (Spatial Planning for Agricultural Chambers beyond Earth)

 Phase I entries will be submitted through Instructables.
 The contest is open to High School, College, and Professional level teams, with five winners selected from each category by a panel of NASA scientists.
-The fifteen winners will go on to Phase II and test their designs' ability to grow 'Outredgeous' red romain lettuce, a favorite of NASA astronauts.
+The fifteen winners will go on to Phase II and test their designs' ability to grow 'Outredgeous' red romaine lettuce, a favorite of NASA astronauts.
 One team from each category will then be selected to join Fairchild at the Nation of Makers Conference in 2020 and showcase their designs during the launch of Year 2 of the Growing Beyond Earth Maker Contest.

 If you're gearing up to enter this contest and are in South Florida, visit the GBE Innovation Studio at Fairchild, the garden's very own makerspace dedicated to designing the technology of food production in space.